 Can I Participate?

-The Competition is open only to high school students who reside in the 52nd district or who are eligible to attend public high school in that district.
+The Competition is open to San Diego high school and middle school students.
 Individuals submitting on behalf of teams must meet the eligibility requirements for individual contestants.

 How Can I Enter?